 Though your leaders might know it’s time for a program overhaul, actually getting them on board for the implementation might take a little coaxing.
 This guide will be the resource you need in your journey to gaining executive buy-in for employee engagement survey solutions.
 To make the best case, you will need to begin with the rewards of change.

 Earning the executive team’s ear can seem nearly impossible, especially when the company seems to be doing more budget trimming than spending lately.
-However, with the right approach, you can make a successful pitch to get approval for employee surveys software.
+However, with the right approach, you can make a successful pitch to get approval for employee survey software.
 Here’s how:

 Step 1: Evaluate external departments to identify organizational challenges.

 You may already be aware that employee surveys and engagement programs increase employee feedback, improve morale, and strengthen coworker relations, but do you know how employee engagement surveys can specifically benefit your organization?